The Ultimate Guide to Remote Working as a Digital Nomad in Portugal

 Lisbon: The Vibrant Capital

-Cost of Living: Living in Lisbon can be relatively expensive compared to other Portuguese cities.
-Monthly expenses for a single digital nomad range from €1,500 to €2,000, with rent for a one-bedroom apartment in the city center averaging around €1,334.
+• Living Costs: Lisbon is relatively more expensive than other Portuguese cities.
+A digital nomad can expect monthly expenses of €1,500–€2,000, with the average rent for a one-bedroom apartment in the city center costing around €1,334.

-Cost of Living: Porto is generally more affordable than Lisbon.
-Monthly expenses for a digital nomad range from €1,200 to €1,800, with rent for a one-bedroom apartment in the city center averaging around €1,000.
+• Living Costs: Porto is slightly more affordable than Lisbon.
+Monthly expenses for digital nomads are around €1,200–€1,800, with the average rent for a one-bedroom apartment in the city center costing approximately €1,000.

 FAQ: D8 Digital Nomad Visa in Portugal